 1. Your shampoo isn't rinsed properly

 "It all starts with shampooing.
 If your shampoo and conditioner are not rinsed properly, this will cause a buildup and make your hair flatter and greasier much more quickly.
-Make sure to thoroughly rinsing always, and your blowout will look better because of it."
+Make sure to thoroughly rinse always, and your blowout will look better because of it."

 2. Don't tug